Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

 Total Throughput -->    1188.49 Msps
 ```

-This architecture achieves close to 1.25 Gsps performance.
+This architecture achieves close to 1.25 GSPS performance.
 It is slightly less because of the number of cycles spent for initialization when the kernels are called (the quiet zones in the output graph).
-This performance increases when the frame length is increased.
+This performance increases with frame length.

 ## Support

-GitHub issues will be used for tracking requests and bugs.
-For questions, go to [support.xilinx.com](https://support.xilinx.com/).
+GitHub issues are used to track requests and bugs.
+For questions, go to [support.amd.com](https://adaptivesupport.amd.com/s/?language=en_US).

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc</sub><br></br></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc</sub><br></br></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>